AP sources: No plan to vote on Commanders owner Dan Snyder - WHIZ News

 Snyder has owned the team since 1999.
 He and the organization are currently the subject of ongoing investigations by the U.S. House Committee on Oversight and Reform and former U.S. Attorney Mary Jo White, who is conducting a new review on behalf of the NFL.

+“I think they’re waiting, and they’ve indicated in the past that they’re going to wait, to see what Mary Jo White’s report says before making any decisions,” Banks said in a phone interview Thursday.
+“But I expect that after they have that report, they will have plenty to base a removal on, if they choose to do that.
+I only hope they have the courage to do that.”

+Banks said clients of hers and colleague Debra Katz have been cooperating with the active league and congressional investigations but have not heard back from the NFL office about offers to speak to Goodell or a representative about their experiences.

-They come on the heels of the league’s initial independent investigation by attorney Beth Wilkinson’s firm, which found Washington’s workplace culture to be toxic.
-Snyder and the team were fined $10 million, and the league said he turned day-to-day operations over to wife Tanya, but no written report of the findings was released.
+The current reviews come on the heels of the league’s initial independent investigation by attorney Beth Wilkinson’s firm commissioned in 2020, which found Washington’s workplace culture to be toxic.
+Snyder and the team were fined $10 million in July 2021, and the league said he turned day-to-day operations over to wife Tanya, but no written report of the findings was released.

 The lack of a written report prompted Congress to investigate, and officials invited Snyder and Goodell to testify.
 Goodell appeared at a public hearing in June.
 Snyder testified in a private deposition for more than 10 hours in July, the transcript of which has still yet to be released.